Who Is This Credit Card Best For?

 If you shop more at Walmart than Sam’s Club, you may want to instead consider the Walmart Rewards Card, issued by Capital One.
 It’s a store card with similar credit requirements, but you’ll have the opportunity to earn rewards on Walmart purchases.

 Synchrony Bank, this card's issuer, received a below-average rating in J.D.
-Power’s 2020 U.S. Credit Card Satisfaction Study, ranking seventh out of 11 national issuers.
-They scored 800 out of 1,000 possible points, which was 10 points below the segment average.
-On the plus side, the company offers a digital help desk, online chat, and secure email messaging for credit card customers.
+Power’s 2021 U.S. Credit Card Satisfaction Study, ranking ninth out of 11 national issuers.
+They scored 788 out of 1,000 possible points, which was 10 points below the segment average.
+On the plus side, the company offers a digital help desk.

 Synchrony Bank offers industry-standard security features, including transaction monitoring and account authentication.

 Sam’s Club Credit Card Fees